-- The long-term nature of LGPS liabilities allows for a long-term approach to investing. - Liabilities influence the asset structure; funds exist to meet their obligations. - Risk premiums exist for certain investments, taking advantage of these can improve investment returns. - Markets can be inefficient, and mispriced for long periods of time, therefore there is a place for active and passive investment management. - Diversification across investments with low correlation reduces volatility, but over diversification is both costly and adds little value. - The Fund should be flexible enough in its asset allocation policy to take advantage of opportunities that arise from market inefficiencies, and also flexible enough to protect against identifiable short-term risks when this is both practical and cost-effective.

-- Responsible investment can enhance long term risk adjusted investment performance and investment managers will only be appointed if they integrate responsible investment into their decision-making processes. - Investment management costs should be minimized where possible but net investment returns after costs are the most important factor.
+- The long term nature of LGPS liabilities allows for a long term approach to investing. - Liabilities influence the asset structure; funds exist to meet their obligations. - Risk premiums exist for certain investments, taking advantage of these can improve investment returns. - Markets can be inefficient, and mispriced for long periods of time, therefore there is a place for active and passive investment management. - Diversification across investments with low correlation reduces volatility, but over diversification is both costly and adds little value. - Responsible investment can enhance long term investment performance and investment managers will only be appointed if they integrate responsible investment into their decision-making processes. - Climate change presents a material risk to financial markets.
+The Fund supports a transition to a low carbon economy, in line with its ambition to become Net Zero by 2050, or sooner.
+The Fund will consider the impact of climate change in both its asset allocation and individual investment decisions. - The Fund should be flexible enough in its asset allocation policy to take advantage of opportunities that arise from market inefficiencies, and also flexible enough to protect against identifiable short-term risks when this is both practical and cost-effective. - Investment management costs should be minimized where possible but net investment returns after costs are the most important factor.